subugoe/Operandi-Integration-Script/README.md

 - `-e [no arguments]` to create a workspace from an existing mets file or mets URL.
 - `-l [no arguments]` to use the local OCR-D processing.
+- `-v [no arguments]` to control viewing the results in LAREX.
+The default value is `true`.
+Use the flag to switch it off.
 - `-o [required an argument.
 Ex: ola_user:ola_pass]` to upload the results to OLA-HD and set OLA-HD username and password.
 - `-s [requires an argument.
 Ex: http://operandi.ocr-d.de]` to set the server address.
 - `-u [required an argument.
 Ex: user:pass]` to set operandi user and password.